Shine16/Linobot-New-Install/README.md

 }
 ```

-back out to platformio_test directory<br />
+Save and back out to platformio_test directory<br />

 `cd -`<br />

-compile and upload <br />
+Compile and upload <br />

 `platformio run --target upload`<br />

 <br />

-platformio should upload, see led blink on teensy!
+Platformio should upload, see led blink on teensy!

 <br />